kksy/css-superfriday/slides.md

 ---

-## CSS fundamentals
+## css fundamentals

 ---

-## What is CSS?
+## what is css?
 ![css peter griffin gif](images/css-petergriffin.gif)

 ---

-## But really...
+## but really...
-> used to style and layout web pages &mdash; for example, to alter the font, colour, size and spacing of your content, split it into multiple columns, or add animations and other decorative features - MDN web docs
+> used to style and layout web pages &mdash; for example, to alter the font, colour, size and spacing of your content, split it into multiple columns, or add animations and other decorative features <br /> &mdash; MDN web docs

 notes: